Fighting Words & DCU

 Collaboration between Fighting Words and various staff members on programmes at the DCU Institute of Education started in the early days of Fighting Words and has only grown and expanded over the years.

-Presented in six 40-minute sessions, the course focuses on the Fighting Words creative writing model as an approach, looking at the associated development of communication skills, critical thinking, self-efficacy and resilience in the young people.
+Presented in six 40-minute sessions, the course focuses on the successful Fighting Words creative writing model.
+It looks not just at the academic benefits of creative writing but also at the associated development of communication skills, critical thinking, self-efficacy, resilience and wellbeing in the young people.

 Teacher Education and Collaborations Across DCU